Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

-Before establishing ancestral structures for the mutation--selection equation, we connect the differential equation to the Moran model, which has such a structure naturally embedded.
-We quickly recapitulate it in our setup.
+Before establishing ancestral structures for the mutation-selection equation, we connect the ODE to the Moran model, which has such a structure naturally embedded.
+We briefly recapitulate it in our setting.

-The two-type Moran model with mutation, selection, and pairwise interaction describes the evolution of a haploid population of a finite number~$N$ of individuals in continuous time.
-In contrast to the setup in the previous section, this model is stochastic.
-Each individual has a type, which is either~$0$ (fit) or~$1$ (unfit).
-When an individual reproduces, its single offspring inherits the parent's type and replaces a uniformly chosen individual, thereby keeping the population size constant.
-Individuals of type $1$ reproduce at rate~$1$, whereas individuals of type $0$ reproduce at rate $1+s+\gamma(N-k)/N$ with $s,\gamma\geq 0$ and $k$ the current number of type-$0$ individuals.
-The selective advantage of type~$0$ has two contributions: a part that is independent of the current type distribution and occurs at rate~$s\geq0$ per fit individual; and a part that depends on the proportion of the fit type and is encoded by the parameter~$\gamma $.
-More precisely, a fit individual chooses at rate~$\gamma$ a partner uniformly from the population.
-If the partner is fit (unfit), then the former individual does (not) reproduce.
-Each individual mutates at rate~$u\geq0$; the type after the event is~$i$ with probability~$\nu_i,\ i\in \{0,1\}$, where $\nu_0,\nu_1\geq 0$ and~$\nu_0+\nu_1=1$.
+The two-type Moran model with mutation, selection, and pairwise interaction describes the evolution of a population of $N\in \N$ haploid individuals in continuous time.
+It shares the types (0 and 1) and the set of parameters with the mutation--selection equation, i.e. $u>0$, $s,\gamma\geq 0$, and $\nu_0,\nu_1\in[0,1]$ with $\nu_0+\nu_1=1$.
+When an individual reproduces, its single offspring inherits the parent's type and replaces a uniformly chosen individual so that the population size remains constant.
+All individuals reproduce independently at the neutral rate~$1$; but individuals of type $0$ independently reproduce at an additional rate $s+\gamma(N-k)/N$ with $k$ the current number of type-$1$ individuals, where $(N-k)/N$ reflects the probability that a uniformly chosen partner individual is fit.
+In particular, the fit type can reproduce by interacting with another fit individual.
+Each individual mutates at rate~$u$; its type after the event is~$i$ with probability~$\nu_i,\ i\in \{0,1\}$.